seigiakatsuka/midnight-code/README.md

-This is a portfolio site built with Next.js
+This is a portfolio site built with Next.js, shadcn, and supabase.

+# TO-DO's

+- Connect Supabase DB to project and import projects and images.
+(17/11/25)
+- Complete Contact Form connection to email.
+(17/11/25)
+- Create layout for blog page.
+(17/11/25)
+- Create a Login in page for users to comment on blog posts. (using Email or OFA) (17/11/25)
+- Create Scroll component for Tools/Skills section.
+(17/11/25)
+- Connect Project Card components to DB.
+(17/11/25)

 ## Landing Page